 Home modifications are an important benefit available to accident victims under the Michigan No-Fault laws.
 Accident victims who suffer serious injuries in a motor vehicle accident, motorcycle accident, bicycle accident, or pedestrian accident may be unable to comfortably live in their current home or apartment after leaving the hospital or rehabilitation center because of limitations related to their injuries.
 Michigan home modifications and accommodations benefits are payments for the remodeling of the residence to make the living situation more accessible and comfortable for the injured person.

-There is no limit on the amount of money that the no-fault insurance company must pay.
+There is no limit on the amount of money that the no-fault insurance company must pay for home modifications.
 The dollar amount paid for these services depends on the type of disability and the special needs of the injured person.
-Typically, an architect or contractor works alongside the medical provider and occupational therapist to design the most appropriate changes for the home.
+The insurance company can also get its own estimates to confirm that the amount claimed for the project is reasonable.

 Your home modifications claim must be submitted to the insurance adjuster assigned to your claim.
 To file your claim, you need a prescription from your doctor or an occupational therapist for these modifications and a reasonable plan for the remodeling.
 Additionally, you may need to enter into a contract with a construction company for the remodeling before you submit your claim.

-Time Limit for Your Michigan Home Modifications Claim
+What is the Time Limit to File a Michigan Home Modifications Claim?

 You should submit your home modifications claim after it has been determined by a doctor or occupational therapist that changes to your current residence are necessary for your rehabilitation and recovery.
 Patients with spinal cord injuries and other conditions that require the use of a wheelchair almost always qualify for these benefits.
 You should submit your claim once you have entered into an agreement with a contractor.
 Although not required, some insurance companies will pay for the remodeling during the project and make payments until it is completed.